ceblakely/ceblakely/README.md

 ### I'm Christina✨
-#### I am a Node.JS developer with experience in Python.
-I have an Associates in Cybersecurity and will be graduating with a Bachelors of Applied Science in Business Management with a Project Management concentration this December.
+#### I am a UX designer and web developer that specializes in creating exciting web experiences and creating web-based security content.
+I have an Associates of Science in Cybersecurity and a Bachelors of Applied Science in Business Management, Project Management.
-##### I am currently working on improving my SQL skills to better integrate databases into my projects.
-I am very interested in open-source software and am open to collaboration!
+##### I am very interested in open-source software and am open to collaboration!